wisdomrider/SpeakOut/README.md

    web application is located in web branch.

-## For development purpose or api use https://speakoutt.herokuapp.com/api/ as base url
+## For development purpose of android
+ ## use https://speakoutt.herokuapp.com/api/ as base url

 # LANGUAGE USED :